 .COM is still the preferred TLD (Top Level Domain) option.

-The domain name market has recently opened up to include all kinds of extensions (e.g. yourdomain.bio, yourdomain.rentals, yourdomain.fitness, etc.)
+The domain name market has recently opened up to include all kinds of extensions (e.g. yourdomain.dating, yourdomain.support, yourdomain.finance, etc.)

-If you can get your domain name with the .COM domain extension, you should register it. .COMs are still the most recognizable domain name extensions and most people will generally type the .COM version first when searching for a website.
+If you can get your domain name with the .COM domain extension, you should register it. .COMs are still the most recognizable top level domains (TLD) and most people will generally type the .COM version first when searching for a website.

 Shorter is better.

 The shorter your domain name is, the better.
 A shorter domain name is easier to remember and print on stationery, signage, etc.